 Morals

-Morals are accepted standards of right and wrong that are usually applied to personal behavior.
+Morals are accepted standards of right and wrong that are usually applied to personal behaviour.

 We derive moral standards from our parents, religious backgrounds, friends, and the media (television, movies, books, and music).
 Many moral codes are recorded in religious writings.

 Despite the wide variety of cultures and religions in the world, there is agreement on many moral standards.
-Most cultures consider murder and stealing to be immoral behavior.
+Most cultures consider murder and stealing to be immoral behaviour.

-From the view of cultural evolution, we can say there is a strong selective pressure against these behaviors.
+From the view of cultural evolution, we can say there is a strong selective pressure against these behaviours.

-Societies that did not develop moral codes against these behaviors degenerated into anarchy and disappeared.
+Societies that did not develop moral codes against these behaviours degenerated into anarchy and disappeared.

 From the view of cultural evolution, we can say there is no strong selective pressure against these activities.

-Societies can maintain viability while tolerating these activities, although some people would argue that a society that bans them is stronger.
+Societies can remain viable while tolerating these activities, although some would argue that a society that bans them is stronger.

-Moral rights are just claims that belong to all humans, regardless of whether these rights are recognized by the government.
+Moral rights are just claims that belong to all humans, regardless of whether these rights are recognised by the government.

-Civilization recognizes that simply being a human endows us with rights; we need not do anything to earn these rights.
+Civilisation recognises that simply being human endows us with rights; we need not do anything to earn them.

-For example, most of the civilized world believes that because prisoners are human beings, they should not be tortured, regardless of the cruelty of their crime.
+For example, most of the civilised world believes that because prisoners are human beings, they should not be tortured, regardless of the cruelty of their crime.

 Ethics

-Ethics consists of general and abstract concepts of right and wrong behavior culled from philosophy, theology, and professional societies.
+Ethics consists of general, abstract concepts of right and wrong behaviour drawn from philosophy, theology, and professional societies.

 Because professions draw their members from many cultures and religions, their ethical standards must be secular.